Caddo

 The Caddo people (Caddo language: Hasí꞉nay) comprise the Caddo Nation of Oklahoma, a federally recognized tribe headquartered in Binger, Oklahoma.
-They speak the Caddo language.
+They formerly spoke the Caddo language.

-The Caddo Confederacy was a network of Indigenous peoples of the Southeastern Woodlands, who historically inhabited much of what is now northeast Texas, western Louisiana, southwestern Arkansas, and southeastern Oklahoma.
+The Caddo Confederacies were networks of Indigenous peoples of the Southeastern Woodlands, who historically inhabited much of what is now northeast Texas, western Louisiana, southwestern Arkansas, and southeastern Oklahoma.
 Prior to European contact, they were the Caddoan Mississippian culture, who constructed huge earthwork mounds at several sites in this territory, flourishing about 800 to 1400 CE.
 In the early 19th century, Caddo people were forced to a reservation in Texas.
 In 1859, they were removed to Indian Territory.

 Government and civic institutions

 The Caddo Nation of Oklahoma was previously known as the Caddo Tribe of Oklahoma.
 The tribal constitution provides for election of an eight-person council, with a chairperson.

 Some 6,000 people are enrolled in the nation, with 3,044 living in Oklahoma.
 Individuals are required to document at least 1/16 Caddo ancestry to enroll as citizens.

 In July 2016, Tamara M. Francis was reelected as the chairman of the Caddo Nation.
 Chairman Tamara Francis is the daughter of the first elected female chairman, Mary Pat Francis.
 She was the fourth elected female leader of the Caddo Nation.

 As of 2025, the tribal council consists of: